mueller-lab/PyFRAP/README.md

 # PyFRAP: A Python based FRAP analysis tool box.

-Fluorescence Recovery After Photobleaching (FRAP) is a common way to assess molecular diffusion.
+Fluorescence Recovery After Photobleaching (FRAP) is a common technique to assess molecular diffusion.
 PyFRAP is a novel simulation-based analysis software that makes use of PDE simulations to analyze FRAP experiments in 3D geometries.
 It uses the first post-bleach image as initial condition, making assumptions about the underlying initial conditions obsolete.
 PyFRAP can fit different reaction-diffusion models to FRAP data, providing quantitative information about effective diffusion.